 While the seitan cooks you can prepare the rice.
 Add the sesame oil (1 tbsp), soy sauce (2 tbsp), chopped spring onions and sesame seeds (2 tbsp) to the saucepan, stir together and saute on medium for 5-8 minutes.

 Once cooked, serve the rice into bowls followed by the seitan.
-Top with fresh grated radish and drizzle over the sriracha mayonnaise, followed by some extra sesame seeds.
+Top with fresh grated radish, sriracha mayonnaise and a sprinkle of sesame seeds.

 Viana Seitan Block